fbielejec/fbielejec.github.io/_posts/2019-01-12-clojurescript-chaining-js-promises-previous-value.md

 # <a name="callback"> From a callback to a promise </a>

-Finally, what if some asynchronopus API works with callbacks rather that JS Promises?
+Finally, what if some asynchronous API works with callbacks, rather that JS Promises?
 We can easily convert a callback-style code into a Promise based one:

 ```clojure